This page contains affiliate links. Please read our disclosure for more info.

 It’s easy to be vegetarian in Kyoto.
 As Japan’s ancient capital, it has a long tradition of shojin ryori or Zen Buddhist temple cuisine, which is entirely vegan and includes multiple small dishes using seasonal ingredients.

-As I emphasise in our guide to surviving as a vegetarian in Japan, planning is key.
+Planning is key.
 You will likely struggle if you wander into a random restaurant as dashi (fish broth) is used in many dishes.
-It’s best to use the Happy Cow app to find veggie-friendly meals nearby.

 - Kyoto Vegetarian Restaurants